Pumpkin Pie Thumbprint Cookies

 So, I quickly whipped up a batch of Chantilly Cream, piped some on a few of the cookies, then used cinnamon chunks as the stems.
 It’s not a necessary step and the cinnamon chunks need to be removed before eating, but it’s just so darn cute.

-If I’m being honest, these pumpkin pie thumbprint cookies might just be better than pumpkin pie in my opinion!
+If I’m being honest, these pumpkin pie thumbprint cookies might just be better than pumpkin pie!
 They’re individually sized, full of flavor, and so easy to make.

 Reasons You Will Love These Pumpkin Pie Thumbprint Cookies